-In the last few years, we’ve seen the concept of the “Cloud Data Lake” has gained more traction in the enterprise.
-When done right, a data lake can provide the agility for Digital Transformation around customer experience by enabling access to historical and real-time data for analytics.
+In the last few years, we’ve see the concept of the “Cloud data lake” gain more traction in the enterprise.
+When done right, a data lake can provide the agility for Digital Transformation around customer experience enabling access to historical and real-time data for analytics

 However, while the data lake is now a widely accepted concept both on-premises and in the cloud, organizations still have trouble making them usable and filling them with clean, reliable data.
 In fact, Gartner has predicted that through 2018, 90% of deployed data lakes will be useless.
 This is largely due to the diverse and complex combinations of data sources and data models that are popping up more than ever before.